input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ## Block creation

 Certificates are conditionally added to a block.
-The following function deterimes if there needs to be a certificate provided for a given voting round and a local block-tree.
+The following function determines if there needs to be a certificate provided for a given voting round and a local block-tree.
+The conditions are as follows

-The conditions (a) - (c) are reflected in Figure 2 in the *Peras* paper

 a) There is no certificate from 2 rounds ago in certs
 b) The last seen certificate is not expired